 I) Powdered/ Everyday Spices: Cumin seeds, Mustard seeds, Turmeric, Red Chili powder, Coriander powder, Salt, and Garam Masala.

 II) Whole Spices – Cinnamon, Black Peppercorns, Cloves, Green cardamom, Black Cardamom, Mace, and Bay leaves.

 Marinating in Indian Cuisine

-Marination typically includes yogurt, lemon juice as well as spices.
-This is true for tandoori chicken, tikka masala, paneer tikka and many other classic Indian dishes.
-Here, a mixture of ground spices such as turmeric, garam masala, coriander, cumin etc. are used.
+Marination typically includes yogurt, lemon juice, and spices.
+This is true for tandoori chicken, tikka masala, paneer tikka, and many other classic Indian dishes.
+Here, a mixture of ground spices, such as turmeric, garam masala, coriander, cumin, etc. is used.
 Check out this Indian chicken marinade recipe.

 Frying Spices in Oil